rambasnet/Python-Fundamentals/labs/functions/lastproblem/README.md

 Possible Points: 100

-Write a Python program to solve the Kattis thelastproblem problem: [https://open.kattis.com/problems/thelastproblem](https://open.kattis.com/problems/thelastproblem).
+Write a Python program to solve the Kattis problem called thelastproblem: [https://open.kattis.com/problems/thelastproblem](https://open.kattis.com/problems/thelastproblem).
 Read the problem statement carefully to design a correct solution.

 ## Lab Instructions

 1. Open your CS0Lab-... repo in VS Code
-2. Create lab folder lastproblem inside your CS0Lab-... repository
+2. Create lab folder **lastproblem** inside your CS0Lab-... repository
 3. Inside the lastproblem folder, create a file: main.py
 4. Use the partial code stub provided in main.py file and fix all FIXMEs.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.